arvin11g/project-group-14-budget-expenses-tracker/log.md

 ### March 23, 2026 – Iteration 3 Progress
-Attendees: Iyinoluwa Blossom Olu-Alabi
+Attendees: Iyinoluwa

 Work Completed
 - Connected the York Cost Estimator to the budgeting system.
 - Added planned expenses (PLANNED vs ACTUAL).
 - Added “Add to Budget” button to the estimator.
 - Update the dashboard
 - Fixed issue with term mismatch so planned values show correctly.

 This feature makes the estimator more useful  to students since it now helps with planning, not just showing costs.

+---
+### March 24,2026
+Attendees - Iyinoluwa

+Work Completed:
+Refactoring:
+Refactoring 1: Move York estimator calculation logic out of the UI Refactoring 2: Make controllers consistently go through the service layer instead of calling the repositories.
+Refactoring 3: Centralize planned vs actual handling